 Since the 1990s, science has greatly improved our knowledge of animal welfare.
 We now know much more about the unpleasant and pleasant mental experiences animals can have and how they affect their welfare.
 This knowledge has led to the development of new tools that allow a thorough assessment of animal welfare.
 Such assessments are a regular part of welfare management and are aimed at improving the practical care of animals.

-Guided by the well-known ‘Five Freedoms’2, the early welfare focus was on preventing animals from having negative experiences (e.g. thirst, hunger, pain, fear).
-However, we now know that animals can never be completely free of these experiences.
-This is because these negative experiences are needed to keep animals alive by, for example, driving them to drink water, eat food, avoid injury and stay safe.
-In addition, we now also know that animals are able to have positive experiences (e.g. pleasurable tastes whilst eating, physical comfort, enjoyable companionship, excited playfulness), which enhance their quality of life.
+Guided by the well-known ‘Five Freedoms’2, the early welfare focus was on preventing animals from having negative experiences.
+However, we now also know that animals are able to have positive experiences (e.g. pleasurable tastes whilst eating, physical comfort, enjoyable companionship, excited playfulness), which enhance their quality of life.

 The Five Freedoms concept is nowadays an inadequate tool for assessing animal welfare due to some key points.
 Firstly, the Five Freedoms concept does not refer specifically to positive experiences.
 Secondly, it disregards the role some negative experiences have in keeping animals alive.
 Thirdly, it refers to only a small proportion of the mental experiences animals can have.
 An alternative to the Five Freedoms is therefore needed.

 The Five Domains Model1,3 is a modern tool for guiding systematic and thorough assessments of animal welfare states.
-The Model incorporates the understanding that mental experiences, be they negative or positive, are a reflection of an animal’s internal states (e.g. dehydration leading to thirst; injury causing pain) or external circumstances (e.g. threat from attack leading to fear; presence of conspecifics leading to pleasures of being bonded).
+The Model incorporates the understanding that mental experiences, be they negative or positive, are a reflection of an animal’s internal states (e.g. hunger leading to feed intake; vitality stimulating play behaviour) or external circumstances (e.g. threat from attack leading to fear; presence of conspecifics leading to pleasures of being bonded).
 The Model therefore focusses on identifying the internal and external conditions that give rise to mental experiences.
 The sum of all mental experiences represents the welfare status of an animal at a given time.

 Our aim, therefore, is to keep negative experiences as mild and as few as possible and to enable animals to also have positive experiences, with the goal of achieving an overall positive quality of life balance.